 A GBS program overview is offered below:

-GBS Theme Modules (November-April) – The remainder of the first-year curriculum is presented in multiple modules of approximately one month each.
+GBS Theme Modules (January-May) – The remainder of the first-year curriculum is presented in multiple modules of approximately one month each.
 These modules focus on training and research areas tailored to specific interests of individual themes or theme groups.
 Theme students select five of the 34 one-month modules to complete the first and second semester curriculum.
 Each theme offers a recommended modular training pathway or a pathway can be tailored to student interests.

 GBS Biostatistics and GBS Bioethics Core Courses (spring and fall sessions) – This GBS Biostatistics course is designed specifically for GBS theme students.
 It may be completed in the spring of the first or second year, upon advice of the theme director and faculty mentor.
 The GBS Bioethics course covers training in the responsible conduct of research, as required by the National Institutes of Health and by the UAB Graduate School for all students in the biomedical sciences; it is offered in the fall semester.

 Individual themes offer additional enrichment courses, such as Methods and Scientific Logic and Neuroscience Summer Seminar Series, during the first year to provide experience in reading and presenting primary research literature.